 And that's it!
 When the feature is ready to be rolled out to master, they can add the Stripe API key to Root Configs and delete the feature branch config.

-# Add secret to Development Root Config doppler enclave secrets set -c dev STRIPE_API_KEY=sk_test_9YxLnoLDdvOPn2dfjBVPB # Add secret to Staging Root Config doppler enclave secrets set -c stg STRIPE_API_KEY=sk_test_9YxLnoLDdvOPn2dfjBVPB # Add secret to Production Root Config doppler enclave secrets set -c prd STRIPE_API_KEY=sk_live_SinMsVYhdHurkdOrVKWCd # Delete branched config doppler enclave configs delete dev_stripe_billing
+# Add secret to Development Root Config doppler secrets set -c dev STRIPE_API_KEY=sk_test_9YxLnoLDdvOPn2dfjBVPB # Add secret to Staging Root Config doppler secrets set -c stg STRIPE_API_KEY=sk_test_9YxLnoLDdvOPn2dfjBVPB # Add secret to Production Root Config doppler secrets set -c prd STRIPE_API_KEY=sk_live_SinMsVYhdHurkdOrVKWCd # Delete branched config doppler configs delete dev_stripe_billing